BenZhang/JavaScriptButtons/README.md

 ## Getting your Merchant ID
-Your merchant ID needs to be added to the URL of the referenced script.
+Your merchant ID needs to be added to the top of the referenced script.
 This ID can either be your Secure Merchant ID, which can be found by logging into your PayPal account and visiting your profile, or your email address.

 ## Contributing